 As a Shareholder, can I campaign for any candidate of my choosing on social media?

 Yes.
-However, please be aware that Alaska law requires any person who distributes materials (posts, comments or shares) relating to proxy solicitations to at least 30 Alaska resident Shareholders must send the materials to the Alaska Division of Banking and Securities at the same time the materials are distributed to Shareholders.
+However, please be aware Alaska law requires any person who distributes materials (posts, comments or shares) relating to proxy solicitations to at least 30 Alaska resident Shareholders must send the materials to the Alaska Division of Banking and Securities at the same time the materials are distributed to Shareholders.
 This includes any materials published on the Internet.
 Shareholders may meet this legal requirement by emailing the proxy materials to ancsa@alaska.gov.

 Why are there Board-endorsed candidates?